Electrostatics/electrostatics.github.io/examples/potentials_of_mean_force.md

 <a id="Auto"></a>
-<h3>Automating the PMF calculation</h3>
+<h4>Automating the PMF calculation</h4>

-Repeating the above calculations by hand can be very tedious; the bash script available below (Run_membrane-helix.sh) was designed to simplify the process.
+Repeating the above calculations by hand can be very tedious; the bash script, Run_membrane-helix.sh, was designed to simplify the process.
 Note that, in addition to the software described above, this script requires:

-* A template for the APBS coefficient map construction named apbs_dummy-TEMPLATE.in and available below.
+* A template for the APBS coefficient map construction named apbs_dummy-TEMPLATE.in.
-* A template for the APBS coefficient map construction named apbs_solv-TEMPLATE.in and available below.
+* A template for the APBS coefficient map construction named apbs_solv-TEMPLATE.in.
 * All of the PQR files from above named as membrane-helix-0.pqr, membrane-helix-4.pqr, ...

 You will also need to modify the bash script to specify the correct locations of your APBS and draw_membrane2 executables.